JetBrains/guide/site/python/tutorials/intro-aws/project-structure/index.md

 ## New Project

-As you can see the latest PyCharm Interface as they are offering in 2020.3

-Here is the _New Project_ screen in PyCharm Professional 2020.3.
+Here is the _New Project_ screen in PyCharm with Pro subscription.
 To start, I'll select the **New Project**.

 ![PYCHARM_NEW_UI](pycharm_ui_interface.png)